Perform sliding-window K-NN or PCA imputation on a numeric matrix whose columns are meaningfully ordered.

 Logical.
 If

 Numeric.
-Ridge regularization coefficient (default is 1).
-Only used if
+Ridge regularization coefficient.
+Only used when

-- row.w
+- seed

-Row weights (internally normalized to sum to 1).
-Can be one of:
+Row weights, internally normalized to sum to

-nrow(obj)."n_miss": Rows with more missing values receive lower weight.
+nrow(obj)."n_miss": rows with more missing values receive lower weight.

 - nb.init